Huegoxaga/notes/javascript/react.md

 // BrowserRouter uses HTML5 history API to keep track of URL, it requires additional setup when build
 // Optionally, HashRouter uses a hash portion of the URL to keep track of URL
 <Router>
-  // Router Component can only have one child component // They use Link and Route Component to make routing work.
+  // Router Component can only have one child component
+  // They use Link and Route Component to make routing work.
+  // path that does not start with "/" will be a relative path
   <div>
     // create links and changed the path of the app when link is clicked.
     <Link to="/linkpage/table">About</Link>